armaab/pdfmark/README.md

 * [ghostscript][2]

 ## Toc file
-Bookmarks can bee added to a PDF file by feeding the PDF file and a toc file to this program.
-A toc file looks like the toc(table of contents) of a book, except some stuffs at the beginning of each line, as shown in the following:
+We can add bookmarks to a PDF file by feeding the PDF file and a toc file to this program.
+A toc file looks like the toc (table of contents) of a book, with some other stuffs at the beginning of each line, as shown in the following:
 ```
 !Contents 1
 !0.
 Introduction 2